serega404/serega404/README.md

 </div>

-### <div align="center">I'm Sergey, a freelance developer 🚀</div>
+### <div align="center">I'm Sergey, a C# developer && DevOps engineer</div>

-- 🔭 I’m currently working on Smart Metrics (on private repo)🙁
+- 🔭 I’m currently working on a chain of arcade games machine. (hardware + software)

-- 🌱 I’m currently learning Avalonia Framework
+- 🌱 I’m currently learning Blazor ecosystem

 - ❓ Ask me about anything related to the organization of the server

-- ⚡ I am more active on my gitea server
+- ⚡ I am more active on <a href="https://git.zetcraft.ru/">my gitea server</a> and my instantces of gitea servers on job

 <br/>